mixerupper/ice_feature_impact/README.md

-Initially, a project for DS-GA 3001 Tools &amp; Techniques for Machine Learning.
+Initially, a project for DS-GA 3001 Tools &amp; Techniques for Machine Learning taught by David Rosenberg.
 The final repository for that repo is the "original_report" branch.

 Published in the 2021 AIMLAI workshop in the ECML PKDD conference.